kimci86/bkcrack/readme.md

 The archive generated this way can be extracted using any zip file utility with the new password.
 It assumes that every entry was originally encrypted with the same password.

+### Recover password

+Given the internal keys, bkcrack can try to find the original password up to a given length:

+    bkcrack -k 1ded830c 24454157 7213b8c5 -r 10 ?p

 Learn
 -----